simoncozens/GlyphsGit/README.md

 ## How to use

-Set up a repository for your font files.

 Now, every time you save your font, you will be prompted to fill in a summary of the changes you made.

 To return to a previous state of the font, choose "View revision history" from the File menu, and double-click on a saved version.
 You'll be instantly taken back to how the font used to look.